jkranyak/ai-case-study/README.md

   artificial intelligence in healthcare.By joining forces, Arterys’ product will be integrated into Tempus’ solutions, enabling providers to access a comprehensive patient view (now inclusive of radiology scans) and researchers to leverage this new data modality to optimize the drug development process."

-*Tempus is using a multifacted approach to using generative AI to connect multiple sectors of medicine under one umbrella.
-This is the future of medical AI, which   will all likely stem from Radiology.  this is my personal cojecture, as Radiology is the platform that interstects all medical specialties ^(8).
-The Tempus plan    according to their website is to build "...the platform for oncology... (expanding) it to neuropsychiatry, cardiology, infectious disease, and radiology."^(7)      Given this mission, the acquiring of Arterys would be a logical step towards their goal.
+* Tempus is using a multifacted approach to using generative AI to connect multiple sectors of medicine under one umbrella.
+The future of medical AI, which will all likely all begiin to stem from Radiology.  this is my personal cojecture, as Radiology is the platform that interstects all medical specialties ^(8).
+The Tempus plan according to their website is to build "...the platform for oncology... (expanding) it to neuropsychiatry, cardiology, infectious disease, and      radiology."
+Given this mission, the acquiring of Arterys would be a logical step towards their goal.

 ## Landscape